The Coziest Italian Wedding Soup Recipe (Ready in 40 Minutes!)

 Step 1: Make the Meatballs

 In a large bowl, mix ground beef, pork, bread crumbs, Parmesan, parsley, egg, oregano, salt, and pepper.
 Mix gently with your hands – don’t overwork it!
-Roll into tiny ¾-inch meatballs (Sophie loves helping with this part).
+Roll into tiny ¾-inch meatballs (kids often love helping with this part).

 Step 2: Brown the Meatballs